ivy-llc/ivy/docs/overview/get_started.rst

 Installing from source
 ----------------------

-You can also install Ivy from the source if you want to take advantage of the latest changes, but we can't ensure everything will work as expected!
+You can also install Ivy from source if you want to take advantage of the latest changes, but we can't ensure everything will work as expected!

 .. code-block:: bash